The Best Green Cleaning Products

 In the liquid hand soap recipe, I share how I dilute castile soap to make everyday hand soap for my family.
 This has become something I continue to do after discovering the amazing benefits of castile soap.

 I now use castile soap for nearly everything in my home, and when castile soap isn’t quite powerful enough, I turn to Sal’s Suds (castile soap’s big brother).
 If you’d like to make your own household green cleaning products, I have some free printable labels for you to use!

 This is my favorite cleaning product of all time.
 When I run out, I scramble trying to figure out what to do!
-I use this to clean my clothes (in my washing machine), on my hands, face, hair, pets.
-I use this as my dish soap and countertop spray.
+I use this on soooo many things including homemade hand soap, grout cleaner, and much more!
 You can use this to clean fruits & veggies, floors, and so much more!
 Do not use in your dishwasher.

 Citrasolv is a really neat green cleaning product made from orange peels.
 In fact, you can even make your own green cleaning product with orange peels!
 The solvent is a powerful degreaser that will remove things like grease, tar, lipstick, adhesives, wax, permanent marker, etc… I first discovered this product during a craft project, but quickly fell in love with how well it cleans things!

 Can vinegar and baking soda be mixed to clean?
 Don’t mix vinegar and baking soda together.
 It’s not dangerous, but the result of the chemical reaction is a diluted sodium acetate solution that won’t have any cleaning power to it.

 - Baking Soda – Baking soda can be used to deodorize, degrease, and clean nearly everything in your home!
 Mix baking soda with a little Castile Soap to make a really wonderful soft scrub!